Biology Licensure Program (6-12)

 - EDCI 5104 Schooling in American Society (3 hrs)

-- EDCI 4454: Engineering, Leadership/Management (Elective for Physics Licensure Students only) (3 hrs)
+- EDCI 4454: Engineering, Leadership/Management (Elective for Physics Licensure Students) (3 hrs)

 - EDCI 4024 Humanizing the K-12 Classroom (Elective with Service Learning) (3 hrs)